BRUCE11111/BRUCE11111/README.md

 * Proficient in C++ including template metaprogramming

-* Experienced with Python, Java, x86 asm.
+* Experienced with Python, Java, x86, RISCV asm.

 ⛹️‍♂️My C++ skills are particularly valuable for DL compiler development, especially in: